Popular Searches

 “From the start, the IYM was boldly claiming that theology and youth ministry belong to each other,” DeWald said.
 “Thankfully the leaders at the time understood that this could make a long-lasting impact in the wider ecology of the church and the ecology of the academy.”

-Through its annual Princeton Forum on Youth Ministry, the IYM brings scholars and practitioners from across denominations together for several days of learning, reflection, and support.
-With programs like the Certificate in Youth and Theology, the IYM has brought its expertise to congregations nationwide, from the Pacific Northwest to the plains of Oklahoma and downtown Manhattan.
+Through its annual Princeton Forum on Youth Ministry, the IYM gathers scholars and practitioners from many denominations.
+There, they spend several days learning, reflecting, and supporting one another.
+Moreover, through programs like the Certificate in Youth and Theology, the IYM shares its expertise with congregations nationwide.
+Its reach extends from the Pacific Northwest to Oklahoma’s plains and even downtown Manhattan.

 Recently, a growing number of laypeople have been seeking out IYM’s programs.